Kayaköy … otherwise known as “that village up the mountain”, “the ghost town” or “that place they have ostriches and camels”.

 Once you get to know them, it can be fascinating exploring routes which will take you to the Old Windmill, the hilltop community of Kınalı, the ruined monastery at Af Kule or the rock tombs at Belen

-Birdlife is plentiful in the Kaya Valley, with nesting storks, buzzards and even eagles soaring in the blue skies at different times of year.
-European bee eaters are regular visitors in the spring and the autumn, rollers pass through in the summer while residents include Syrian woodpeckers, redstarts, wagtails, blackbirds, robins, tits, chaffinches and, of course, the ubiquitous jays.
+Birdlife is plentiful in the Kaya Valley, with nesting storks, buzzards and even eagles soaring in the blue skies at different times of the year.
+European bee-eaters are regular visitors in the spring and the autumn, rollers pass through in the summer while residents include Syrian woodpeckers, redstarts, wagtails, blackbirds, robins, tits, chaffinches and, of course, the ubiquitous jays.